Easy Homemade Pumpkin Seed Butter

 Recipe Tips

-- Smoothness: You can make your seed butter to your liking, but if your pumpkin seed butter is too dry, you can add a little oil (light olive oil or avocado oil) to make it smoother: up to 2 tablespoons or so for each 4 cups of seeds.
+• Smoothness: You can make your seed butter as smooth and creamy or as crunchy as you like If it's too dry, you can add a little oil (light olive oil or avocado oil) to make it smoother: up to 2 tablespoons or so for each 4 cups of seeds.

-- Time and Money Saving Cleaning Tip: After making your pumpkin seed butter in a high-speed blender, you can make dairy-free milk in it to save on clean up time.
+• Time and Money Saving Cleaning Tip: After making your pumpkin seed butter in a high-speed blender, you can make dairy-free milk (like coconut milk) in it to save on clean up time.
 Just add the nut, seed, or grain to the blender, add some water, and make the milk.
 Your dairy-free milk will have a greenish hue, but your blender will be mostly clean!

 Variations